Words or Rules of the Department of Philosophy at the University of Walamaloo

 WORD 5

 The list continues with a recommendation for everyone to respect their parents, otherwise known as Junior Healy’s least favorite suggestion (v.
 12).
 This apparently goes for all parenting styles.
 The text doesn’t offer a hall pass to anyone with Breakfast Club parents.
 You might not like them, but you still owe them your life.
 If we’re to believe Genesis 1:27, this is a tip of the hat to God as well.
-When he says, “Respect your parents” he’s also saying, “Who’s your daddy?”
+When he says respect your parents he’s also saying, “Who’s your daddy?”
 File this one under “because I said so.”
 Looks like Kylo Ren has some explaining to do.
 So does Debbie Jellinsky.

 WORD 6

 On the second tablet, God shifts the focus to human interaction with the biggest no-brainer suggestion on the entire list: Don’t kill anyone (v.
-13a).
+13).
 Genesis 9:6 just went public.
 The implication here is murder.
 Apparently, it’s not okay to go a little mad.
 Not even sometimes.
 Sorry, Norman.
 God doesn’t accept mommy issues as an excuse when it comes to taking human life.
 And while Dexter Morgan’s vigilante style is constructive, it doesn’t get him off the hook either.
 Certainly making a career out of it like Martin Q. Blank isn’t a good idea.
 That’s right.
 It’s time to program your T-800 to aim for the knees.

 WORD 7

 The practicality continues with a word against cheating (v.
-13b).
+14).
 Never mind the John Tucker’s of the world, this one is meant for married couples.
 Once you’ve taken that “for better or worse” vow, it’s on.
 Infidelity is complicated because it opens the door to other no-no’s listed here, just ask Chris Wilton.
-Next thing you know, you’re covering your tracks with 6 and 8.
+Next thing you know, you’re covering your tracks with 6 and 9.
 But listen, if you decide to risk it, don’t hide in Joe Hallenbeck’s closet.

 WORD 8

 God takes on stealing next.
 You guessed it.
 He’s not a fan (v.
-13c).
+15).
 Planning on knocking over Terry Benedict’s casinos with ten of your friends?
 Don’t.
 It’s not even okay if you put the stolen item(s) back like Thomas Crown.
 But more important than the old five-finger discount, is the theft of life.
 Kidnapping is actually at the core of this statement, so think twice before you give Paul Sheldon the “number one fan” treatment.

 WORD 9

 God’s next point follows a basic kindergarten tenet: Don’t lie (v.
-13d).
+16).
 As always, this one starts with Mark Bellison and snowballs.
 As Beldar Conehead would say, “We’re from France.”
 The text puts the most emphasis on lying in court, so Fletcher Reede better monitor his kid’s birthday wishes closely.
 Clever lies count too: “Darth Vader betrayed and murdered your father.”
 I’m looking at you, Ben Kenobi.
 And who here doesn’t think Christof is going to spend his golden years in the ninth circle of hell for what he pulled on Truman Burbank?
 That standard issue MIB Neuralizer isn’t gonna get you out of that one.

 WORD 10

-God rounds out his top ten with a word on envy.
+God rounds out his top ten with a word on envy (v.
+17).
 This one wins for creepiest selection overall.
 Greed, lust and jealousy (the bad kind) are all under this umbrella.
 Basically, every guy who has ever laid eyes on Mary Jensen is up to his neck in this.
 It’s all fun and games until someone goes on a David McCall rampage.
 Hardcore wannabes will even resort to impersonation and murder.
 This is what happens when Hedy Carlson answers your ad in the classifieds.
 As Tom Ripley would say, “It is better to be a fake somebody than a real nobody.”
 Sounds like someone could use a hug.

 Unaware of the extent of Israel’s blunder, Moses repels down the mountain with the Ten Words under his arm and follows the sound of techno back to camp.
 When he sees the people dancing around with glow sticks, he reacts like Walter Sobchak, shouting, “Over the line!” and breaking the tablets in dramatic fashion (v.
 19).
 Mark it zero, Dude.
 After destroying the idol, Moses turns to Aaron for an explanation.
 As Mr. Garvey would say, “You done messed up, A-Aron!”
-To cover his tracks, Aaron concocts a story of Edward Bloom proportions, claiming, “I threw [the gold] into the fire, and this calf emerged” (v.
+To cover his tracks, Aaron concocts a story of Edward Bloom proportions, claiming, “I threw [the gold] into the fire, and out came this calf” (v.
 24).
 God immediately calls BS and is prepared to give Aaron a no-benefits retirement plan, but Moses intervenes on his brother’s behalf (see Deut.
 9:20).
 But the incident doesn’t go away without Israel being called into the principal’s office.
 God instructs Moses to have the unapologetic Mooby worshipers killed for breaking their covenant vow (v.
 27).
 Everyone else gets the flu for their participation (v.
 35).

 Israel is ready to hit the road again in Exodus 33, but God is so pissed at them for going back on their word he tells Moses he won’t be joining them for fear they’ll eventually press his berserk button one time too many (vv.
 2, 3).
 Moses gets personal when he hears the news, using his bromance with God as collateral to convince him to stick around (v.
 13).
 And he succeeds.
 Bad public speaker, my ass.
 Turns out, Moses is a better negotiator than Chris Sabian.
-God takes his words to heart and unpacks his suitcase accordingly: “[F]or you have found favor in My eyes, and I have known you by name” (v.
+God takes his words to heart and unpacks his suitcase accordingly: “[F]or you have found favor in My sight and I have known you by name” (v.
 17).
-The compliment gets Moses so worked up he boldly goes where no man has gone before by asking God to expose himself: “Show me now Your kabod” (v.
+The compliment gets Moses so worked up he boldly goes where no man has gone before by asking God to expose himself: “[S]how me Your kabod” (v.
 18).
 Kabod is a Hebrew word meaning glory.
 Moses is literally asking to see God in all his glory.
 Talk about getting personal.
 That’s like requesting to tour the inside of the Intrinsic Field Subtractor…while it’s running.
-But God refuses to go full monty: “[N]o human can see Me and live,” (v.
+But God refuses to go full monty: “[N]o man can see Me and live,” (v.
 20).
-Verse 11 has already stated that God talks with him “just as a man speaks to his friend,”* but Moses has come a long way from the guy who French-kissed the ground at the burning bush (see 3:6).
+Verse 11 has already stated that God talks with him “just as a man speaks to his friend,” but Moses has come a long way from the guy who French-kissed the ground at the burning bush (see 3:6).
 Now he’s so comfortable around God he’s dropping the soap in his presence.
-In the end, God compromises by letting Moses see his Quasimodo region: “you will see My back, but My face may not be seen” (v.
+In the end, God compromises by letting Moses see his Quasimodo region: “you shall see My back, but My face shall not be seen” (v.
 23).
 It’s win-win for Moses.
 He gets a glimpse of God and it doesn’t leave him eating out of a tube for the rest of his life.

 As for Exodus, it comes to a close with a detailed explanation of how to build God’s Tabernacle.
 Put on your Howard Roark pants, the blueprints are presented in chapters 25-40.
 This includes the legendary Ark of the Covenant, which, thanks to Indiana Jones, is currently being stored in an undisclosed government warehouse.
 Israel goes to work immediately.
 Once the Tabernacle is completed, God takes up residency there day and night (see 40:38).
 It’s the closest we’ve come to a happy ending so far, but considering the Israelites have already broken at least one of God’s top ten rules, the future is up for grabs.
 With 603 more rules soon to be disclosed, it may turn into a real IMF assignment.